dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

     }
 ```
 This is because the well-formedness of `&& b` adds an extra proof obligation, which is empty in this case but not trimmed, so there is an extra `if (a) {}` in the encoding.
 Therefore, for verification performance, the nested ifs _could_ verify faster, and we have witnessed one case where it does.
-For other codes, this difference in translation might trigger butterfly effects and uncover brittleness.
+In other cases, this difference in translation might trigger butterfly effects and uncover brittleness.

 # Summary